-Course work: SOC 496 Honors students will work as a cohort to design their projects and write a research proposal

-Course work: SOC 497.
-Honors students will work as a cohort to collect data and write the first half of thesis Apply to the Mary Gates Symposium

-Coursework: SOC 498 (enrolled independent study with faculty mentor).
+Summer Prepare for honors by contacting your advisor and reading in your areas of interest Fall Course work: SOC 496 Honors students will work as a cohort to design their projects and write a research proposal Winter Course work: SOC 497.
+Honors students will work as a cohort to collect data and write the first half of thesis Apply to the Mary Gates Symposium Spring Coursework: SOC 498 (enrolled independent study with faculty mentor).
 Honors students work independently to write up and present findings

-You will also take another course to complete your Honors Credits: SOC 400-level writing seminar; or a 500-level graduate seminar (with permission from the honors director and course professor); or an advanced Statistics course (with permission from the honors director and course professor).
-You can take these courses at any point, but you are encouraged to take the course in the fall or winter quarters.
-In the Spring quarter you will be extremely busy as you work to complete your thesis.
+You will also take another course to complete your Honors Credits: a 500-level graduate seminar (with permission from the honors director and course professor); an advanced Statistics course (with permission from the honors director and course professor), or a SOC 400-level writing seminar.
+You can take these courses at any point, but you are encouraged to take the fourth course in autumn or winter quarter.
+In Spring quarter you will be extremely busy as you work to complete your thesis.